 When teachers are asked what makes the biggest day-to-day difference in improving students’ progress the answer is rarely better resources, smaller classes or more frequent lessons.
 More often it is getting pupils to stay focused and on-task.

 This training session is designed to take 90 minutes and be delivered to a group of teaching staff across all subjects and with varying levels of expertise and experience.
-The session builds on staff’s initial concept of on-task behaviour and how to achieve it and describes techniques to pre-empt and minimise low-level disruption.
+The session builds on staff’s initial concept of on-task behavior and how to achieve it and describes techniques to pre-empt and minimize low-level disruption.

 Activities in detail

 The facing page shows the plan for the session and the text describes the activities in more detail, with appropriate resources explained and hints given on how you can gain the most from the activities.

 Have tables and chairs laid out so staff can work in groups of around four.
 Mini whiteboards and pens, or large pieces of paper and pens, should be laid out for the group’s use.
 Either:

 1) Ask staff to record common examples of pupil behavior which, while not offensive, delays, interrupts or distracts learning.
 Ask them to record these on the left-hand side of the paper.
 Give a few examples: pen tapping, swinging on chairs, chatter etc.

 Or, for the more adventurous, extrovert or secure staff team:

 2) Model a lesson starter using you as a teacher and several colleagues as students.
 Ascribe to them typical low-level disruptive behaviors: putting on make-up, examining the contents of their pockets, passing notes, calling out, fidgeting, chatting, arriving late, doodling.